ShellyM7/OER-The_Collective/casestudy2.md

 David Getman and Paula Sanders' "Accessing Subscription-Based Electronic Resources"
 <http://cnx.org/content/m12583/1.7/>

+and
+David Getman and Paula Sanders' "Borrowing Resources through Interlibrary Loan"

-Both were found using <http://www.oercommons.org>
+All were found using <http://www.oercommons.org>

 ---
 Just a quick reminder: the expectation is that your next essay will be supported by books and articles from Library subscription databases.